rachelworden/github-slideshow/_posts/0000-01-03-How it works.md

 title: "Paid Vs. Unpaid"
 ---

->Algorithms run both types of search, however paid search usually has a strong performance metric that directly impacts the search results
+>Algorithms run both types of search, however paid searchs directly impacts the search results with strong performance metrics

 •whereas organic search relies on a much more complicated blend of factors